-It’s true that there is an app for everything.
+There is indeed an app for everything.

 However, there are some technical limitations to the App.
-For example, it cannot detect drones that are using encrypted communication like most modern DJI drones.
+For example, it cannot detect drones using encrypted communication like most modern DJI drones.

-It’s a free app so give it a try and see how helpful it is.
+It’s a free app, so give it a try and see how helpful it is.

 2. Night Vision Cameras With Motion Detection

-Some airspace regulators like the FAA makes it compulsory for pilots to have anti-collision lights on top of drones if they are to be flown at night.
+Some airspace regulators like the FAA make it compulsory for pilots to have anti-collision lights on top of drones if they are to be flown at night.

 These lights can give away the presence of a drone around your property if you install night vision cameras and couple them with motion detection software.